rlucente-se-jboss/bootc-demo/README.md

     cd ~/bootc-demo
     sudo ./config-bootc.sh

+To ensure you can run this demo disconnected, set up a local container registry.

+    cd ~/bootc-demo
+    sudo ./config-registry.sh

 Login to Red Hat's container registry using your Red Hat customer portal credentials and then pull the container image for the base bootable container.